kenken64/NUSISS-DevOpsEng/workshop/workshop7.md

    ![CodeStar Project Details](screens/codestar_dotnet4.jpg "CodeStar Project Details")
    ![CodeStar Project Details](screens/codestar_dotnet5.jpg "CodeStar Project Details")

+1. Try to make any simple changes to the README.md and commit your codes to the github repo.

 1. Capture screenshot of the successful build, save it along as part of your submission.